-This statute does not define, but instead looks to other law to determine, the authority of an agent.
-An individual's agent may revoke a transfer on death deed on the individual's behalf to the extent permitted by other law, such as the Uniform Power of Attorney Act.
+This act does not define, but instead looks to other law to determine, the authority of an agent.
+An individual's agent may revoke a transfer on death deed on the individual's behalf to the extent permitted by other law, such as the Uniform Power of Attorney Act (2006).

-1 SECTION 12.
-EFFECT OF TRANSFER ON DEATH DEED DURING 2 TRANSFEROR'S LIFE.
-During a transferor's life, a transfer on death deed does not: 3 (1) affect an interest or right of the transferor or any other owner, including the right to 4 transfer or encumber the property; 5 (2) affect an interest or right of a transferee, even if the transferee has actual or 6 constructive notice of the deed; 7 (3) affect an interest or right of the transferor's secured or unsecured creditors or future 8 creditors, even if they have actual or constructive notice of the deed; 9 (4) affect the transferor's or designated beneficiary's eligibility for any form of public 10 assistance; 11 (5) create a legal or equitable interest in favor of the designated beneficiary; or 12 (6) subject the property to claims or process of the designated beneficiary's creditors.
-13 Comment 14 15 16 The fundamental feature of a transfer on death deed is that it does not operate until the transferor's death.
+SECTION 12.
+EFFECT OF TRANSFER ON DEATH DEED DURING

+TRANSFEROR'S LIFE.
+During a transferor's life, a transfer on death deed does not:

+- (1) affect an interest or right of the transferor or any other owner, including the right to transfer or encumber the property; - (2) affect an interest or right of a transferee, even if the transferee has actual or constructive notice of the deed; - (3) affect an interest or right of a secured or unsecured creditor or future creditor of the transferor, even if the creditor has actual or constructive notice of the deed; - (4) affect the transferor's or designated beneficiary's eligibility for any form of public assistance;

+- (5) create a legal or equitable interest in favor of the designated beneficiary; or - (6) subject the property to claims or process of a creditor of the designated beneficiary.

+A fundamental feature of a transfer on death deed under this Act is that it does not operate until the transferor's death.
 The transfer occurs at the transferor's death, not before.

-17 18 19 20 21 22 Paragraph (1): A transfer on death deed, during the transferor's lifetime, does not affect the interests or rights of the transferor or any other owners.
-The deed does not affect the transferor's right to transfer or encumber the property, nor does it sever a joint tenancy or a joint tenant's right of survivorship, nor should it trigger a due-on-sale clause in the transferor's mortgage.
-23 24 25 Paragraph (2): A transfer on death deed does not affect transferees, whether or not they have notice of the deed.
+Paragraph (1): A transfer on death deed, during the transferor's lifetime, does not affect the interests or property rights of the transferor or any other owners.
+Therefore, the deed does not, among many other things: affect the transferor's right to transfer or encumber the property inter vivos; sever a joint tenancy or a joint tenant's right of survivorship; trigger a due-on-sale clause in the transferor's mortgage; trigger the imposition of real estate transfer tax; or affect the transferor's homestead or real estate tax exemptions, if any.

+Paragraph (2): A transfer on death deed does not affect transferees, whether or not they have notice of the deed.
 Like a will, the transfer on death deed is ambulatory.
 It has no effect on inter vivos transfers.

-26 27 28 29 Paragraph (3): A transfer on death deed, during the transferor's lifetime, does not affect pre-existing or future creditors, secured or unsecured, whether or not they have an interest in the property or notice of the deed.
-30 31 32 Paragraph (4): A transfer on death deed, during the transferor's lifetime, does not affect the transferor's or designated beneficiary's eligibility for any form of public assistance, including of Colo.
+Paragraph (3): A transfer on death deed, during the transferor's lifetime, does not affect pre-existing or future creditors, secured or unsecured, whether or not they have an interest in the property or notice of the deed.

+Paragraph (4): A transfer on death deed, during the transferor's lifetime, does not affect the transferor's or designated beneficiary's eligibility for any form of public assistance, including Medicaid.
+On this point, the drafting committee specifically disapproves of the contrary approach of Colo.
 Rev. Stat. §15-15-403.

-Medicaid.
-On this point, the drafting committee specifically disapproves of the contrary approach